JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 By deploying this solution we would introduce a random hard to track error every time our API would return cars without colors and causing a really unpleasant experience for our customers.

-Thanks to our refactoring, there is only 2 places where our application can break, so lets fix them:
+Thanks to our refactoring, there is only 2 places where our application can break, so let's fix them:

 ```
 const appendStringToColor = (string) => (color) => ({ name: `${color ? color.name: ''} ${string}` });